The Pillbugs: 1991 - 1999

+2004

-August 2004: The Pillbugs' third album, Happy Birthday, was released on the Proverus label.
+In August of 2004, The Pillbugs' third album, Happy Birthday, was released on the Proverus label.
 All songs were produced by Mark Mikel and Scott Hunt.

-August 2004: The Pillbugs play their most high-profile gig at Arlene's Grocery in New York City.

-October 2004: Bass player/vocalist Mark Kelley's cancer confines him to a wheelchair and permanent breathing machine.
+The Pillbugs also play their most high-profile gig at Arlene's Grocery in New York City.
+In October, Bass player/vocalist Mark Kelley's cancer confines him to a wheelchair and permanent breathing machine.
 Despite being in this condition, he manages to supply the bass guitar for the next Pillbug album.